mrossinek/cobib/README.md

 ## Config
 You can overwrite the default configuration by placing a `config.ini` file at `~/.config/cobib/`.
-Take a look at the [default config](https://gitlab.com/mrossinek/cobib/blob/master/cobib/docs/default.ini) to see what possible configuration options exist.
+Take a look at the [example config](https://gitlab.com/mrossinek/cobib/blob/master/cobib/docs/example.ini) to see what possible configuration options exist.

 You may also specify a different config file at runtime by using the `-c` or